Consensus Capacity of Noisy Broadcast Channels: Setup and Preliminaries

 \section{Setup and Preliminaries}

-\iftoggle{long}{ {\em Notation:} See~\cite{CoverT2006} for definitions of information theoretic quantities such as mutual information.
-We mostly follow the notation from there.
-We employ the method of types in some of our proofs for which we adopt the notation from~\cite{Csiszar98}.

-Consider a two-receiver memoryless broadcast channel $\ch_{YZ|X}$ from a sender (Alice) with input alphabet $\cX$ to receivers, Bob and Carol, resp., with output alphabets $\cY$ and $\cZ$, resp.
+Consider a two-receiver\footnote{Our focus is on the {\em two}-receiver model.
+However, the results generalize as we discuss in Section~\ref{sec:disc}.} memoryless broadcast channel $\ch_{YZ|X}$ from a sender (Alice) with input alphabet $\cX$ to receivers, Bob and Carol, resp., with output alphabets $\cY$ and $\cZ$, resp.
 We consider finite alphabets.
-An $(n,K)$ {\em consensus code} consists of: \begin{enumerate} \item[(i)] an encoder: $\enc:[1:K] \rightarrow \cX^n$, and \item[(ii)] decoders: $\decB:\cY^n \rightarrow [1:K]\cup\{\perp\}$ \& $\decC:\cZ^n \rightarrow [1:K]\cup\{\perp\}$. \end{enumerate} The rate of the encoder is $\log(K)/n$. }{ Consider a two-receiver memoryless broadcast channel $\ch_{YZ|X}$ from a sender with a finite input alphabet $\cX$ to receivers with finite output alphabets $\cY$ and $\cZ$, resp. (see Figure~\ref{fig:blockdiagram}).
-An $(n,K)$ {\em consensus code} consists of an encoder $\enc:[1:K] \rightarrow \cX^n$, and decoders $\decB:\cY^n \rightarrow [1:K]\cup\{\perp\}$ \& $\decC:\cZ^n \rightarrow [1:K]\cup\{\perp\}$. } \iftoggle{long}{ The encoder and the decoders are deterministic; we comment on this and other choices we make in setting up the problem in Section~\ref{sec:setup-remarks}. \paragraph{Error probability} }{} An {\em error} occurs when either \begin{enumerate} \item[(i)] the outputs of the decoders do not match\footnote{Note that $(\decB(Y^n),\decC(Z^n))=(\bot,m)$, $m\in[1:K]$ counts as an error.} (i.e., $\decB(Y^n)\neq \decC(Z^n)$) irrespective of what the sender transmitted; or \item[(ii)] if the sender transmitted the codeword $f(m)$ corresponding to a message $m\in[1:K]$ and the output of at least one of the decoders does not match the message $m$. \end{enumerate} \iftoggle{long}{We will refer to a sender whose transmission is not from the codebook as a {\em malicious sender}.}{} We define
+An $(n,K)$ {\em consensus code} consists of: \begin{enumerate} \item[(i)] an encoder: $\enc:[1:K] \rightarrow \cX^n$, and \item[(ii)] decoders: $\decB:\cY^n \rightarrow [1:K]\cup\{\perp\}$ \& $\decC:\cZ^n \rightarrow [1:K]\cup\{\perp\}$. \end{enumerate} The rate of the encoder is $\log(K)/n$.
+The encoder and the decoders are deterministic; we comment on this and other choices we make in setting up the problem in Section~\ref{sec:setup-remarks}. \paragraph{Error probability} An {\em error} is said to occur when either of the following conditions (or both) hold: \begin{enumerate} \item[(i)] the outputs of the decoders do not match\footnote{Note that $(\decB(Y^n),\decC(Z^n))=(\bot,m)$, $m\in[1:K]$ counts as an error.} (i.e., $\decB(Y^n)\neq \decC(Z^n)$) irrespective of what the sender transmitted; \item[(ii)] if the sender transmitted the codeword $f(m)$ corresponding to a message $m\in[1:K]$ and the output of at least one of the decoders does not match the message $m$. \end{enumerate} We will refer to a sender whose transmission is not from the codebook as a {\em malicious sender}.
+We define

 where we use the shorthand notation $\Pr(.|x^n)$ to denote $\Pr(.|X^n=x^n)$.
 Let

 The probability of error of the code $(f,\decB,\decC)$ is defined as: